Kobun42/Unverum-FUGA/README.md

 # Unverum-FUGA
-Unverum-FUGA is an unofficial branch of the Unverum Mod Manager.
+Unverum-FUGA is an unofficial branch of the Unverum Mod Manager intended for use with FUGA: Melodies of Steel.
 It is a tool that allows gamers to download, install, and manage mods for several Unreal Engine 4 anime games.

 ## Supported Games
 - Dragon Ball FIghterZ